EI sickness benefits: Do you qualify

 - contain the start date and expected duration (if known) of your incapacity due to illness, injury or quarantine

-- contain your medical practitioner’s handwritten, electronic or stamped signature
+- contain the treating medical practitioner’s handwritten, electronic or stamped signature

 Who can complete and sign your medical certificate